Tim Payne (rugby union)

-Timothy Adam North Payne (born 29 April 1979 in Swindon) is a former English rugby union footballer who played at prop for London Wasps.
+Timothy Adam North Payne (born 29 April 1979) is an English former rugby union footballer.
+A prop, he spent the majority of his career with London Wasps and made 22 appearances for England.

 Club career

 Payne started his playing career as a child at Painswick RFC- the oldest village rugby club in England.
 He then moved to senior rugby at Stroud RFC.
 Payne has previously played for Coventry R.F.C., Bristol Shoguns and Cardiff RFC.
-He joined London Wasps in 2003 and was a member of the side that won the Heineken Cup in his first season.
-Payne has played in three Guinness Premiership finals in 2004, 2005 and 2008, winning them all.